Harish14525/Keylogger-Creation/README.md

   **Date:** 2025-09-22

-disclaimer: This tool is for educational purposes only.
+**Disclaimer:** This tool is for educational purposes only.
 Use only on systems you own or have explicit written permission to test.
     Unauthorized use of keyloggers is illegal and unethical.

 # overview: